astronomer/docs/astro/cli/sql-cli.md

         IAM_ROLE: "arn:aws:iam::<account_id>:role/redshift-s3-readonly"
     ```

-3. Specify your data source in your queries using one of the following options:
+4. Specify the data source for your queries using one of the following options:

     - Reference the name of your `yaml` file in your queries using Jinja templating.
 For example, if the example YAML file in the previous step was named `load_s3.yaml`, your SQL query might look like the following: